umod/docs/docs/games/rust/hooks/item/CanCombineDroppedItem.md

 ## Usage

 * Called when an item is dropped on another item
-* Returning a non-null value overwrites command arguments
+* Return a non-null value to override command arguments

 ## Examples